 Add the sauce back to the pan you used for the onions.
 Simmer the sauce for 10 to 15 minutes.

-Food that can withstand 15 minutes of cooking can be cooked in the sauce (like canned butter beans or chickpeas).
+You can cook any veggies that can withstand 15 minutes of cooking (like canned butter beans or chickpeas).
 But more delicate vegetables, like zucchini noodles, are better off cooked separately.
 Stir them through the sauce after 10 minutes.

 The same goes for pasta.
 Cook your pasta in heavily salted water until al dente or according to package instructions.
 Drain, reserving some pasta cooking water, and add the pasta to the sauce after 10 minutes.
 Use the reserved pasta water to loosen the sauce, if necessary.

 How to make roasted red pepper sauce from bell peppers